neohiro/SecondLife/README.md

 ⦾ sniffy.txt = listen to a channel for any message that might pass by, define the channel in a text dialog.
 Ideal for debug.

-More to follow, who knows.
+More to follow, who knows - find these and other products at https://marketplace.secondlife.com/stores/81890